 Injured Person Self-Transport

-The injured person may transport him or her self to a medical facility if he or she is able to do so safely.
+The injured person may transport themself to a medical facility if they are able to do so safely.

 Employee Transporting an Injured Person